What is the deep web – What we commonly call the Web is just the surface, Beneath that is a vast, mostly uncharted ocean called the Deep Web.

-- It’s a collection of secret websites (ending in .onion) that require special software to access them.
+- It’s a collection of secret websites (i.e, none other than .onion sites) that require special software to access them.

 - People use Tor so that their Web activity can’t be traced – it runs on a relay system that bounces signals among different Tor – enabled computers around the world.

 - Read more on how to use Tor?

 It first debuted as The Onion Routing project in 2002, made by the U.S. Naval Research Laboratory as a method for communicating online anonymously.

 Some use it for sensitive communications, including political dissent.
 But in the last decade, it’s also become a hub for black markets that sell or distribute drugs (think Silk Road), stolen credit cards, illegal pornography, pirated media and more.
 You can even hire assassins.

 While the Deep Web stays mostly hidden from public view, it is growing in economic importance.
 Whatever search engine can accurately and quickly comb the full Web could be useful for Big Data collection – particularly for researchers of climate, finance or government records.

 Stanford, for example, has built a prototype engine called the Hidden Web Exposer, HiWE.
 Others that are publicly accessible are Infoplease, PubMed and the University of California’s Infomine.

 By watching this video, you can get a clear insight into What is the deep web.